-The following proposition, which follows easily by induction, reveals that leaves of $T$ are the barrier to finding a perfect matching.
+The following proposition, which follows easily by induction, reveals that leaves of $T$ are the barriers to finding a perfect matching.
 We state it in a form which will be convenient to us later in the proof.

 \begin{prop} Suppose $T$ is a tree, and $x \in V(T)$ is a leaf.
-Then there is a matching in $T$ which saturates $x$ and all interior vertices of $T$. \end{prop}
+Then there is a matching in $T$ which saturates $x$ and all interior nodes of $T$. \end{prop}

-Because $P$ is ortho-unit, leaves in $T$ correspond to columns in $P$ that are one unit high, and have edges to their left or right.
-We call such structures \emph{teeth} in $P$; teeth can be either left- or right-facing depending on whether they have edges to their right or left side, respectively.
-As a second auxiliary structure, we create the \emph{tooth graph} $H$ of $P$ as follows: the vertices of $H$ are the teeth of $P$.
-Two teeth $t_1$ and $t_2$ are connected by an edge in $H$ if the horizontal cut from either the top or bottom edge of $t_1$ coincides with a horizontal cut from the top or bottom edge of $t_2$.
-Equivalently, two teeth are connected by an edge if a single guard can simultaneously view both.
+The rest of the proof consists of several steps and involves a collection of subgraphs and matchings applied on them.
+We thus present an overview prior to dealing with the details of the proof.